dfontana/lyra/README.md

 #### MVP 1: Calc, Bookmarks, Templatables, App Launcher (MacOS only)

+- Plugin Refactor:
+  - Finish implementing PluginManager
+  - Then implement Plugins
+  - Then need to refactor the UI to handle the new API
 - [ ] Setting input for remainder of config items
 - [ ] Lingering TODOs
 - [ ] App styling finalizations (Notably some blue background peeking through the input)